-- Minimum clearances must be maintained. - An access door is required to install, service and maintain the boiler and any ancillary equipment. - If fitting the boiler into an airing cupboard use a non-combustible material to separate the boiler from the airing space.
+- · Minimum clearances must be maintained. - An access door is required to install, service and maintain the boiler and any ancillary equipment. - If fitting the boiler into an airing cupboard use a non-combustible material to separate the boiler from the airing space.
 The material can be perforated up to a maximum hole size of 13mm.

-3.6.4 Bathrooms
+3.6.4 BATHROOMS

-A boiler fitted with a mechanical timer or RF mechanical timer (receiver) or FW100 controller may only be installed outside the shaded area.
-A boiler with any other Worcester timer/controller (or blanking panel) of IPX4D rating can be fitted in zone 2.
+A boiler fitted with an FW100 controller may only be installed outside the shaded area.

+A boiler with any other timer fitted (or blanking panel) can also be installed in zone 2.